 The CELR Center coordinates relevant and focused college-community collaborations that provide TCNJ faculty, staff, and students opportunities to work on long-term, community-based projects that build on and contribute to academic knowledge.

 Connect Trenton serves as a referral source and connection point for out-of-school youth services for students at Trenton Central High School – 9th Grade Academy in order to increase student attendance, increase student academic achievement, increase student safety, provide support to school staff, and create an access point to community partners.
 For more information, visit Connect Trenton’s website.

-TCNJ’s CELR Center has facilitated TPPB since 2011.
-Started in 2009, TPPB’s mission is to make and implement policy, program, and practice recommendations to promote positive youth development and prevent juvenile delinquency in the City of Trenton.
-TCNJ’s and the Center’s role has been to serve as facilitators of TPPB as the “backbone organization” that coordinates diffuse efforts around youth-related issues.
-TPPB has involved students, faculty members, and staff members throughout its operations.
-As part of the state-wide Municipal Planning Board initiative from the NJ Attorney General’s Office of Community Justice, TPPB is one of 8 youth-focused policy boards supported by higher education institutions in communities throughout New Jersey.
-For more information, visit TPPB’s website and Facebook page.
+TCNJ’s CELR Center has facilitated CCYVC (formerly TPPB) since 2011.
+Started in 2009, CCYVC’s mission is to make and implement policy, program, and practice recommendations to promote positive youth development and prevent juvenile delinquency in the City of Trenton.
+TCNJ’s and the Center’s role has been to serve as facilitators of CCYVC as the “backbone organization” that coordinates diffuse efforts around youth-related issues.
+CCYVC has involved students, faculty members, and staff members throughout its operations.
+As part of the state-wide Municipal Planning Board initiative from the NJ Attorney General’s Office of Community Justice, CCYVC is one of 8 youth-focused policy boards supported by higher education institutions in communities throughout New Jersey.
+For more information, visit CCYVC’s website and Facebook page.

 Mercer County Reentry Task Force